Los Angeles Zoo front entrance

 Pollinator Project

-The Los Angeles Zoo is creating native habitats for songbirds, migratory birds, butterflies, bees, bats, and other pollinator species that are crucial to the day-to-day life of our planet.
+The Zoo is creating native habitat for songbirds, migratory birds, butterflies, bees, bats, and other pollinator species that are crucial to our planet.